Taste Washington is

-Taste Washington is expanding it's wine and food event to two days.
-(Image courtesy Taste Washington)
+expanding it’s wine and food event to two days.
+(Image

 Washington’s biggest wine event is getting even bigger.

 “It’s already the nation’s largest single region wine and